Placement scheme details

 - address real world challenges

-The placement scheme has been designed to be flexible to cater for all students’ needs and requirements, so there is something for everyone.
+The placement scheme has been designed to be flexible to cater for all postgraduate researchers’ needs and requirements, so there is something for everyone.
 You have the option to work part-time hours, with a flexible/ remote working pattern, and you do not need to complete all of your placement activity in one continuous block.
 The Research in Practice (RinP) Placement Framework provides further details of the standard parameters that we expect all placement activity to follow.
 All placements will be checked and approved by the WRDTP to ensure that they provide a high quality learning experience for you.

 If your WRDTP studentship was funded from Autumn 2024 onwards, you are required to undertake the equivalent of 3 months of placement activity.
 The placement is an integral and assessed aspect of your studentship, and must be passed before you can submit your thesis and complete your viva.

 The timing of your placement is flexible, but you cannot take it in the first 3 months or the last 3 months of your PhD funding period (or part-time equivalent).
 Ideally your placement should take place between months 12 and 24 of your PhD funding period (or part-time equivalent).
-Students on the 1+3.5 programme must complete their 1 year Masters programme before they are eligible to undertake their placement.
+Postgraduate researchers on the 1+3.5 programme must complete their 1 year Masters programme before they are eligible to undertake their placement.

 If your WRDTP studentship was funded before Autumn 2024 (which includes the 1+3 studentship funded from October 2023), you may undertake a placement, but it is not a compulsory funded aspect of your award.
 You will need to apply for additional funding through the Company Internship Scheme.